SingularityMan/vector_companion/README.md

 conda activate vector_companion
 pip install -r requirements.txt
 ```
-### Configuring VB Cable-Compatible Headset
-On Windows, install VB Cable so Python can listen to the computer's audio output in real-time.
-Once installed, link VB Cable to the device (presumably your headset) via Windows Sound settings so Python can accurately capture the sound.
-Ensure VB Cable is selected as your speaker once it is configured, otherwise Vector Companion won't be able to hear audio.

 ### Usage
 After meeting the necessary prerequisites, installing the required dependencies, and configuring then troubleshooting any VB Cable issues (listed below), simply run `activate.bat` or `main.py`.